Approved by a General Meeting of the Association on 27 April 1996

 4.3.1 The Executive Committee shall consist of a Chairperson, Secretary, Treasurer and additional members as needed.

-4.3.2 These seven members shall be elected by a simple majority at a General Meeting.
+4.3.2 These members shall be elected by a simple majority at a General Meeting.
 Written nominations for the Executive Committee shall be submitted to the General Meeting.
 Nominations shall be signed by the nominating member and shall be seconded and signed by an additional ordinary member.
 Nominees shall indicate in writing their willingness to accept the nominations and to serve in

 4.4 Powers and responsibilities of the Executive Committee